 Captain Paul Watson

-The Vortex Project is a non-for profit initiative and was founded in 2013 by eco-material innovator Bionic, Sea Shepherd Conservation Society, and Parley - for the Oceans.
+The Vortex Project is a iniative by nonprofit organization Parley for the Oceans, founded in collaboration with the material innovator Bionic Yarn, and Sea Shepherd Conservation Society.
 The project is based on the belief that human economy must be harmonized with the eco system of nature in order to make a serious impact.

 Since its founding, a variety of environmentalists, scientists, artists, entrepreneurs, creative companies and non-for-profit organizations have joined the cause.
-The advisory board includes Plastic Pollution Coalition, Ocean Alliance, Mare, Warner Babcock Institute for Green Chemistry, Alba Group.
+The advisory board includes Plastic Pollution Coalition, Ocean Alliance, Mare, and Warner Babcock Institute for Green Chemistry.

 HAPPY OCEANS!
 HAPPY LIFE!